Prerequisites for heavy quark coalescence in heavy-ion collisions: modifications of nuclear matter at

 \section{modifications of nuclear matter at $T_c$}

 In heavy-ion collisions heavy quarks hadronize through coalescence at low momentum while they mostly undergo fragmentation at high momentum~\cite{He:2014cla,Cao:2013ita,Gossiaux:2010yx,Das:2015ana,Song:2015sfa,Song:2015ykw,Plumari:2017ntm}.
-However, as shown in the previous section, the total coalescence probability of charm quark does not reach one even at low momentum, so that coalescence should be forced by introducing a multiplication factor to the coalescence probability or be carried out repeatedly until sufficient charm quarks are consumed, though the coalescence is an instant reaction by definition.
+However, as shown in the previous section, the total coalescence probability of charm quark does not reach one even at low momentum.
 In this section we look for the environments where the coalescence probability is close to one, which, as we inferred in previous section, must be different from randomized thermal distribution of (anti-)light quarks.